YosysHQ/picorv32/README.md

 #### waitirq

 Pause execution until an interrupt triggers.
-This instruction is encoded under the `custom0` opcode.
 The bitmask of pending IRQs is written to `rd`.

     0000100 00000 00000 000 XXXXX 0001011
     f7      rs2   rs    f3  rd    opcode